TotalImagine-com/TotalImagine.com/Articles/Entrepreneurship.md

 * MOSFET:SETI: For poor kinds like me who can't afford the space and money for electronics studies and when university education is kind of shitty and absolutely inadequate.
 * RoboGo: Test the limit of modern real-time combat.
 * Dream of Red Chamber (a re-interpretation) (not an original recreation of plots): 红楼梦Gal game攻略妹妹 (idea from) Mentioned a few times by Ashley, and I think it's a cool idea.
 As a simple starter, it could be a 2D visual novel-like, or even a traditional non-novel hentai 恋爱 game.
+* (Company/Organization/Series Idea) SillyGames: Unoptimized Unreal Engine 5 Ray Tracing Games, published on Itch.IO (dedicated account or category): Per My3DVD, Experiments (series 1 with a few levels), Domino, ICTZombies, 东外校园卡丁车.
+"I don't have time for intricate contents and polished games, but I build fun stuff and open world nonetheless." <!--Play with simple mechanics, no scale, no plot, no story, no unnecessary complication, only fun.--> Always free.

 ## Productivity